 A hallmark of our delivery is our close association with the National Council for the Training of Journalists, who accredit our Master’s programme.
 We will be delivering essential NCTJ training alongside broader contextual and critical elements to ensure you are best placed to navigate your way through this dynamic and demanding craft.

-About the School of Arts at Brunel
+About the College of Business, Arts and Social Sciences at Brunel

 Each programme develops basic skills within its discipline but allows you to explore your own particular interests through a range of optional modules.